 21 Jun 2022 - 4 min read

 Article Overview: This simple quiz tests your knowledge and teaches you hypertension facts.
 Read Article

 Please check the answer key and get to know how much you know about hypertension based on your score.
 0-3: You need to learn more 3-6: A little more knowledge is good for health > 6: Keep updating yourself Question 1: Hypertensive patients should avoid exercise a) True b) False Answer:...
 Read Article

 Query: Hi doctor, I am a 30 year old female.
 My father who is 65 years old has suffered from two very severe heart attacks, one recently and another two years back.
 His father and brother both died in their 50s from heart attacks.
 Is heart attack genetic?
 Should my son and I get tested?
 Read Full »

 Query: Hi doctor, I am a 28 year old female.
 I have a low vision in my right eye with number -18.
 Can it be cured?
 What are the chances that it will come to my next generation?
 Read Full »

-Do you have a question on Hypertension or Heart Attack?Ask a Doctor Online
+Do you have a question on Icl Implantation or Heart Failure?Ask a Doctor Online